Virtual Machine Action Bar

 Shut Down

-Side note: In case of emergency, you can check the box "I accept the risk" and click .
+- In case of emergency, you can thick the box "I accept the risk." and click .

-In the case a virtual machine refuses to shut down, the user has the option to force shutdown
+If a virtual machine refuses to shut down, the user can force shutdown

 .
 Though, force shutdown should be used as a last resort.